-A light dusting of snow covered the Puget Sound, just as Spring had arrived, adding to its beauty on this March day in 1970.
-I was sitting on a cold table in a strip-mall surgical suite somewhere in Tacoma.
+A light dusting of snow covered the Puget Sound just as Spring had arrived, adding to its beauty on this March day in 1970.
+I was sitting on a cold metal table in a strip-mall surgical suite somewhere in Tacoma.
 I was here to get fixed, sniped, you know, a vasectomy.
 It’s the most effective birth control for men, and I figured a set of twins was enough.
-I didn’t think the U.S. Army would perform such a procedure, and didn’t even ask.
+I didn’t think the U.S. Army would perform such a procedure and didn’t even ask.
 Today, they pay for sexual reassignment.

 When I returned to my office the next morning, there was a call for me from a captain at Post HQ.
 “Congratulations, Sergeant Swan, you’ve been reassigned to Germany.”

 Congratulations, eh?
 We didn’t quite see it that way.
 We were comfortable at Ft.
-Lewis, and it was a major move, especially with two infants to tow, and have to travel 2,861 miles just to get to the point of debarkation and then another 3,857 over the North Atlantic to Frankfurt.
+Lewis, and it was a major move, especially with two infants to tow, and travel 2,861 miles just to get to the point of debarkation and then another 3,857 over the North Atlantic to Frankfurt.
 Luckily, we were afforded concurrent travel which meant the entire family would be together for our trip to Germany.

 There was a lot to be done before we left for Deutschland, like getting our immunizations, passports, out-processing, pick-up of our household goods, briefings, and so on.
 We also needed to liquidate the Mach 1.
 Ford™ bought it back at Kelley Blue Book® value.
 Since it wasn’t paid for, they didn’t allow the car to go overseas and out of their control.

 We flew from Sea-Tac (SEA) to see my parents in Mississippi.
 There I picked up a 1966 VW that Dale had refurbished, with parts from the one I had wrecked in 1964.
 This time I would buy it.